 Now that we’re all connected all of the time through smartphones, tablets, watches, TVs and even kitchen appliances, concerns over data security and privacy have never been more pressing.
 We don’t all read the terms and conditions or make changes to the privacy settings in the devices and apps we use, nor do we check what smart-connected devices are up to in terms of transmitting the information.
 This could lead to our private information being sold, our identities being stolen in order to commit fraud and marketers finding more ways to target us with their advertising.

-It may seem paranoid to suggest that your devices are spying on you, but this is a situation suggested by the findings a new study on smart-connected devices in the home.
+It may seem paranoid to suggest that your devices are spying on you, but this is a situation suggested by the findings of a new study on smart-connected devices in the home.

 How many Internet of Things smart-connected devices do you have in your home?

-If you haven’t encountered it before, IoT is a term used to cover any device or sensor which uses the internet to operate, to transmit information or communicate.
+If you haven’t encountered it before, IoT is a term used to cover any device or sensor which uses the internet to operate, transmit information or communicate.
 A surprising number of devices in modern homes use the internet, from fridges to energy monitoring equipment such as thermostats.
 Research by Gartner estimates that by the end of 2017, there will be 8.4 billion such devices – an increase of 31% compared to last year.
 By 2020, we could see an enormous 20.4 billion IoT devices in operation.

 ISPs could be using IoT devices to gather data

 The Princeton team found that four of the seven IoT devices placed in their test home could be detected and identified by Internet Service Providers (ISPs).
 Features such as how they connect to the internet can help with this identification, and once ISPs know what the device is, they can use it to gather data on how and when someone accesses the connection.
 This data can be collated to build up a picture of our private internet habits, which could then be passed on to third parties and advertisers.